nemediano/canalREH/docs/biblio.md

 **Contenido:**

-1. Cráneos en las estrellas
+1. Cráneos en las estrellas (Skulls in the Stars)
-1. La mano derecha de la maldición
+1. La mano derecha de la maldición (The Right Hand of Doom)
-1. Sombras rojas
+1. Sombras rojas (Red Shadows)
-1. Resonar de huesos
+1. Resonar de huesos (Rattle of Bones)
-1. Luna de calaveras
+1. Luna de calaveras (The Moon of Skulls)
-1. Las colinas de los muertos
+1. Las colinas de los muertos (The Hills of the Dead)
-1. Alas en la noche
+1. Alas en la noche (Wings in the Night)
-1. Los pasos en el interior
+1. Los pasos en el interior (The Footfalls Within)
-1. La sombra del buitre
+1. La sombra del buitre (The Shadow of the Vulture)

 ### Los dioses de Bal-Sagoth